nchenderson/HDS629notes/docs/02-MissingData.md

 * In general, doing a **complete-case analysis** is **not advisable**.
     + A complete-case analysis should really only be used if you are confident that the data are missing completely at random (MCAR).

+    + Roughly speaking, MCAR means that the probability of having a missing value is not related to **missing or observed** values of the data.

 ---